Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all partnerships for an expert.
+This endpoint retrieves all Partnerships for an expert.

 ### HTTP Request